 Sustainability is an increasingly important issue for many people, especially in the business world.
-We have just had COP26 in Glasgow which resulted in a huge wave of support.
-Over 100,000 people marched in Glasgow to demand more action on the climate crisis, plus other marches took place around the world.
 Now more than ever before consumers are starting to ask businesses what they are doing to reduce the impact their business has on the planet.
 As such Sustainability is becoming more important for companies, across all industries.

 What does Sustainability mean for my business?

 Sustainability is a business approach to creating long-term value by taking into consideration how a given organisation operates in the ecological, social and economic environment.
 Sustainability is built on the assumption that developing such strategies foster long term sustainability of the organisation.

 The UK governments response to the climate emergency was to set a net zero emissions target by 2050 for business.

 As the expectations on corporate responsibility increase, and as transparency becomes more prevalent, companies are recognising the need to act.
 The Government have recently launched the Together for our Planet campaign, to encourage small and micro businesses to commit to cutting their emissions in half by 2030 and to net zero by 2050 or sooner through the new UK Business Climate Hub.
 You can use the hub to find practical tools, resources and advice to understand your emissions and develop a plan to tackle them, as well as providing ideas for steps to take.

 The Government Web site sates ‘As the UK’s 6 million small businesses make up 99% of the UK’s enterprises, employ 60% of the UK workforce and generate £2.2 trillion of revenue to the economy, it is crucial these enterprises take action and reduce their carbon footprint’